RazzM13/LSW/WHITEPAPER.md

 # LSW - Local Structured Web
-A 3D geospatial database model for storing, organising and manipulating structured data.
+A 3D geospatial database model and management system for storing, organising and manipulating structured data.

+# The Database Model

-In LSW units of data, also known herein as caches, are organized within a hierhical namespace structure that stems from a root of `/` and consists of static predefined sections (e.g. `/schemas`) or dynamically generated sections based on a derivative [Geohash-36](https://en.wikipedia.org/wiki/Geohash-36) algorithm that augments the original by providing support for scopes and will be referenced herein as *Scoped Geohash-36* and, in short form, *SGeohash*.
+In LSW units of data, also known herein as caches, are logically organized within a hierhical namespace structure that stems from a root of `/` and consists of static predefined sections (e.g. `/schemas`) or dynamically generated sections based on a derivative [Geohash-36](https://en.wikipedia.org/wiki/Geohash-36) algorithm that augments the original by providing support for scopes and will be referenced herein as *Scoped Geohash-36* and, in short form, *SGeohash*.

 ## Reserved namespaces
 The following namespaces have been reserved for internal use: